NFL International Series: Future markets

-Within the United Kingdom, aside from London, potential candidates for hosting NFL games include the Millennium Stadium in Cardiff, Wales; and Murrayfield Stadium in Edinburgh, Scotland.
-Other prime locations to get games would be Croke Park in Dublin, Ireland (Ireland has already hosted the NCAA Emerald Isle Classic, a college football game similar to the International Series, and former Steelers owner Dan Rooney was once an ambassador to the country), Maracanã Stadium in Rio de Janeiro, Brazil; China, Brazil, Australia and Canada (Canada hosted the Bills Toronto Series from 2008 to 2013 and a preseason game between the Green Bay Packers and the Oakland Raiders at IG Field in Winnipeg, Manitoba in 2019).
-In 2007, NFL senior Vice President Mark Waller doubted Asia or Australia would be targeted because of travel concerns, but did not dismiss the possibility.
+Within the United Kingdom, aside from London, candidates previously considered for hosting NFL games included the Millennium Stadium in Cardiff, Wales; and Murrayfield Stadium in Edinburgh, Scotland.
+Other prime locations considered to host NFL games included China and Canada (Canada hosted the Bills Toronto Series from 2008 to 2013 and a preseason game between the Green Bay Packers and the Oakland Raiders at IG Field in Winnipeg, Manitoba, in 2019).
+In 2007, NFL Senior Vice President Mark Waller doubted Asia or Australia would be targeted because of travel concerns, but did not dismiss the possibility (Australia would eventually receive a game in 2026).
 The league had planned to host a game in China in 2018 with the Los Angeles Rams as the home team against the San Francisco 49ers.
-The potential game in China was postponed (the third time the league has postponed playing in China, following failed attempts in 2007 and 2009) to being aimed for the 2019 season to coincide with the league's 100th anniversary; that game ultimately was not scheduled for 2019.
-The league has indicated that a China game is still not certain because of the lack of a fan base in the country; NFL games are played in the middle of the night in China.
-Other potential problems include whether the stadiums in China are suitable to play an NFL game and Beijing's notoriously poor air quality.
-The topic of a 2020 preseason game in China was discussed in the 2019 owners' meetings, but no news came out of those meetings.
+The potential game in China was postponed (the third time the league postponed playing in China, following failed attempts in 2007 and 2009) to the 2019 season to coincide with the league's 100th anniversary; but ultimately was not included on the 2019 schedule.
+The league has indicated a China game is still not certain because of the lack of a fan base in the country; NFL games are played in the middle of the night in China.
+Other potential problems include whether the stadiums in China are suitable to play an NFL game, and Beijing's notoriously poor air quality.
+The topic of a 2020 preseason game in China was discussed at the 2019 owners' meetings, but no news came out of those meetings.